HactarCE/I.tkuil/README.md

 **h** has quite a few jobs under this system.
 If there's ever an ambiguous situation, assume **h** is part of the digraphs **hy**, **hw**, and **hl** before aspirating the preceding plosive (or just do both and you'll be fine).

 This inventory still enables thousands of intervocalic consonant clusters, according to my really rough estimates based on somewhat loose phonotactic rules.
 (I have a plan in place for multi-cluster roots if necessary, so that won't be an issue.)
+Gemination may or may not be needed.

 ### Vowels